GuidanceMantras/GuidanceMantras/README.md

 ### Generic government exams  in state for any degree
 - PDO, VA, EO(Executive officer) (called once in 5 years for minimum 1000 positions)
-- PWD (Public welfare department) (called once in 5 years for minimum 400 positions)
+- PWD (Public welfare department) (called once in 5 years for minimum 500 positions)
 - Police/Fire exams (called once in 5 years for minimum 1000 positions)
 - Revenue/Tax  exams (called once in 5 years for minimum 1000 positions)
-- KAS (For decision making positions in state government, like UPSC) (called once in 5 years for minimum 400 positions)
+- KAS (For decision making positions in state government, like UPSC) (called once in 5 years for minimum 500 positions)
-- Social welfare department exams (called once in 5 years for minimum 400 positions)
+- Social welfare department exams (called once in 5 years for minimum 500 positions)
 - FDA/SDA (Called twice in 5 years for minimum 4000 positions)
-- PSI (Called once in 5 years for minimum 400 positions)
+- PSI (Called once/twice in 5 years for minimum 500 positions)
-- Teacher/Lecture (called once in 5 years for minimum 3000 positions)
+- Teacher/Lecture (called once/twice in 5 years for minimum 3000 positions)
 - Police Constable (called every year for 2,000 positions)
+- RTO(Regional Transport Officer)
+- RI(Revenue Inspector)
+- CTO(Commercial Tax Officer)

 - In total, you can write at-least 10 different exams in 5 years for minimum 30,000 positions